 Grab Your Gear: Adventurous Winter Mountain Getaway

 A convenient base camp for launching a winter assault is Black Mountain, located just off Interstate 40 east of Asheville.
-Good food, shopping during your recovery time, a helpful outfitter and a variety of lodging options make it a perfect jumping-off spots for this 4-day adventure.
+Good food, shopping during your recovery time, a helpful outfitter and a variety of lodging options make it a perfect jumping-off spot for this four-day adventure.

 Day 1: Getting Warmed Up